jilotta/apt-ng/README.md

 # apt-ng
 APT-NG -- the wrapper over APT written in Bash.

-**What it can do?**\
+**What can it do?**\
 APT-NG supports short Zypper-like keys (e.g. `apt-ng in package` instead `apt-ng install package`).
-You can install, remove packages, search in repos for package and other many things you can do.
-If there is not APT-NG key APT-NG runs APT with that key.
+You can install, remove packages, search the package in repos and some other stuff.
+If there is no APT-NG key found APT is being run with that key.

-**What it requires?**\
+**What does APT-NG require?**\
 APT-NG uses `bash`, `apt`, `apt-get`, `dpkg`.
-If you have up-to-date Debian-based system you must have that.
+If you have up-to-date Debian-based system you must have those.

 **How to use it?**\
 That's usage, output of `apt-ng help`.